flashcraft/crossbardemo/crossbardemo/crossbardemo/web/demo/dashboard/README.md

 ## Backend

-The backend for this demo consists of a `sales` table equipped with PL/SQL triggers that compute aggregate data and publish WebMQ events.
+The backend for this demo consists of a `sales` table equipped with PL/SQL triggers that compute aggregate data and publish WAMP events.

 There is a fake sales event generator that issues SQL `INSERT` statements against the `sales` table.